 - Collect cells in PBS by centrifugation (nonadherent) or scraping from culture flasks (adherent). - 2.
 Wash twice with cold PBS. - 3.
 Remove and discard the supernatant and collect the cell pellet.
-(At this point the cell pellet can be frozen at -70 °C and lysed at a later date). - Lyse the cell pellet in Cell Extraction Buffer for 30 minutes on ice with vortexing at 10-minute intervals. - The volume of Cell Extraction Buffer depends on the cell number in cell pellet and expression of STAT1.
-For example, 107 HeLa cells grown in DMEM plus 10% FBS can be extracted in 1 mL of
+(At this point the cell pellet can be frozen at -70 °C and lysed at a later date). - Lyse the cell pellet in Cell Extraction Buffer for 30 minutes on ice with vortexing at 10-minute intervals. - The volume of Cell Extraction Buffer depends on the cell number in cell pellet and expression of STAT1 [pTyr701].
+For example, 108 HeLa cells grown in DMEM plus 10% FBS and treated with 10 ng/mL IFN-γ for 20 minutes can be extracted in 1 mL of Cell Extraction Buffer.
+Under these

-Cell Extraction Buffer.
-Under these conditions, use of 1-10 μ L of the clarified cell extract diluted to a volume of 100 μ L/well in Standard Diluent Buffer (See Assay Method) is sufficient for the detection of STAT1.

-- Transfer extracts to microcentrifuge tubes and centrifuge at 13,000 rpm for 10 minutes at 4 °C. - 7.
-Aliquot the clear lysate to clean microcentrifuge
+- conditions, use of 1-10 μ L of the clarified cell extract diluted to a volume of 100 μ L/well in Standard Diluent Buffer (See Assay Method) is sufficient for the detection of STAT1 [pTyr701]. - 6.
+Transfer extracts to microcentrifuge tubes and centrifuge at 13,000 rpm for 10 minutes at 4 °C. - Aliquot the clear lysate to clean microcentrifuge tubes